LockdownRP-PZ/Rulebook/README.md

 ### 5.5 Do not claim an unreasonably large area.

 - A single player may not claim an apartment block.
-However, they can claim a cell within it.
+However, they can claim a room within it.
 - A group of 3 or more can claim a full apartment block as their safehouse.

 ### 5.6 Players may claim one hauling vehicle, one mobility vehicle, and one seaworthy vehicle.